 Insurance companies like Texas Farm Bureau, Kemper, Chubb, and Germania may argue that you were more at fault for the accident than you actually were so they won’t have to pay out as much.
 Experienced accident claim lawyers are familiar with this tactic and will perform their own investigation to determine who was at fault.
 They’ll make sure the right percentage of fault is allocated in order to get you the best recovery possible.

-Car insurance policies typically reimburse for property damage and medical bills, but the extent of your coverage depends on the terms of your particular policy.
+Car insurance policies typically reimburse for property damage, lost wages and medical bills, but the extent of your coverage depends on the terms of your particular policy.
 The damages available to you after a car accident are often based on both your and the other driver’s insurance coverages, as well as any evidence and other information you have to support your claim.